marc-dantas/sned/README.md

 ```

 ### Customization
+Sned was always meant to be a very customizable Python editor.
-In this repository, there's a folder `templates` where you can find two different configuration files with specific color settings.
-To load them, just use the command line flag `-s` (or `--settings`) to use the themes.
+So, in this repository, there's a folder `templates` where you can find two different configuration files with specific color settings.
+To load them, just use the command line flag `-s` (`--settings`) to use the themes.

 > NOTE: Inside the editor you can customize the theme in the Settings window (shortcut: Ctrl+.)